Spring Term 2026

 Homework:

-Each week, children will have engaging tasks to complete on Century, our fantastic online platform, alongside their regular reading and sessions on TT Rockstars All homework will be set on a Friday and will be due the following Thursday.
+Each week, children will have engaging tasks to complete on Century, our fantastic online platform, alongside their regular reading and sessions.
+We expect children to be reading at least 3 times a week at home and these reads to be recorded in their reading diaries.
+All homework will be set on a Friday and will be due the following Friday.

 It's really important that children feel they can ask for help if they’re finding something tricky – we’re always here to support them!

-To further assist, I’ll be running a homework club during break or lunch time on Mondays.
+To further assist, we'll be running a homework club during break or lunch time one day per week.
 This is a great opportunity for anyone who needs a bit of extra time or support with their tasks.
 Happy learning!

 Reading: